iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 Value

-The TLV data type is specified in {{RFC6929}}.
+>  The TLV data type is specified in {{RFC6929}}.
 Two TLV-Types are defined for use with the Hashed-Password Attribute.

 TLV-Type

->> 0 (hmac-sha256-128-key)
+>> 0 (Hashed-Password.Hmac-Sha256-128-Key)

 TLV-Value:

->> A lower case hexadecimal string representation of a 256-bit key.
+>  A lower case hexadecimal string representation of a random 256-bit key.
+The value SHOULD satisfy the requirements of {{RFC4086}}.
+A new key value MUST be used whenever the value of Hashed-Password.Hmac-Sha256-128-Password is changed.
+The key MUST not be changed when a message is being retransmitted.

 TLV-Type

->> 1 (hmac-sha256-128-password)
+>> 1 (Hashed-Password.Hmac-Sha256-128-Password)

 TLV-Value:

->> The 128-bit truncated output of the HMAC-SHA-256-128 algorithm {{RFC4868}} where the input data corresponds to the 24-bit hash recovered from the Bluetooth Resolvable Private Address and the key corresponds to the value of the TLV-Type hmac-sha256-128-key.
+>  A lower case hexadecimal string representation of the 128-bit truncated output of the HMAC-SHA-256-128 algorithm {{RFC4868}} where the input data corresponds to the 24-bit hash recovered from the Bluetooth Resolvable Private Address and the key corresponds to the value of the TLV-Type Hashed-Password.Hmac-Sha256-128-Key.

-Two instances of the Hashed-Password Attributes MUST be included in an Access-Request packet.
-One instance MUST correspond to the TLV-Type 0 and one instance MUST correspond to the TLV-Type 1.
+Two instances of the Hashed-Password Attribute MUST be included in an Access-Request packet.
+One instance MUST correspond to the TLV-Type 0 (Hashed-Password.Hmac-Sha256-128-Key) and one instance MUST correspond to the TLV-Type 1 (Hashed-Password.Hmac-Sha256-128-Password).

 GATT-Service-Profile {#GSP}